-Daft, Lengel & Trevino (1986) developed Media Richness Theory for the purpose of optimizing business communication.
-The research addresses the question of which form of communication is appropriate for managers to use given each contextual need for clarity, equivocality, and feedback in a business communication situation.
+Daft, Lengel & Trevino (1986) developed a Media Richness Theory for the purpose of optimizing business communication.
+The research addresses the question of which form of communication is appropriate for managers to use given a contextual need for clarity, equivocality, and feedback in situated types of business communication.

 Communication media are classified along a continuum between the terms “lean media” and “rich media” (see Fig. 1).
-The position of a given medium on he scale is predicated on its inherent capacity to convey both information and how the information is intended to be taken as, semantically.
+The position of a given medium on the scale is predicated upon its inherent capacity to convey both information and how the information is intended to be taken as, semantically, by the recipient.
 Media that are closer to the rich end of the spectrum embody a greater capacity to provide unambiguous meaning and certainty in the receiver through the conveyance of nonverbal cues, rapid feedback, personality traits, and natural language.
 Thus, a face-to-face interaction is semantically rich compared to a semantically lean plain email message.

 Note, however, that “richness” does not necessarily connote “good”, and “leanness” with “bad” forms of communication.
 Instead, each medium is best suited for a purpose, with rich media employed in situations with complex subject matter or high potential for ambiguity or conflict (such as gathering a group of people together to agree upon the goals of a project), and lean media, like email, best suited for communicating operational activities (Heeren, E. and Lewis, R., 1997).